CoScale/docs/_docs_tutorials/service-availability-check.md

         <p>Don't forget to deploy the service availability script to your server to the same <strong>path</strong> as provided in the configuration of the Generic script plugin.</p>

         <p>
             Generally you should only have one server running the Generic script plugin with the service availability script.
-This does mean that if your server goes down, your availability check will also not work anymore , so you should have some backup system in place for these situations.
+This does mean that if your server goes down, your availability check will also not work anymore, so you should have some backup system in place for these situations.
         </p>
     </li>
 </ol>